joannechongeqin/hexapod_pam/README.md

 # README

 ## Pose Assisted Manipulation (PAM) of Hexapod
-To design advanced poses for a hexapod robot to extend its manipulators and body, allowing it to access elevated objectives beyond reach of conventional ground-based poses
+Hexapod robots offer superior stability on uneven terrain compared to quadruped and biped robots.
+Additionally, they can perform manipulation tasks in challenging environments by utilizing their extra legs.
+However, the size of the robot often limits the range of its manipulation capabilities.
+This project aims to design advanced poses for a hexapod robot to extend its manipulators and body, allowing it to access elevated objectives beyond reach of conventional ground-based poses.

 ## Yuna Configuration